Gibsonia, Pennsylvania: Geography

-Demographics

 History

 Gibsonia was named in honor of the Gibson family who settled the area; their original house was demolished in December 2019.
 The early history of Gibsonia is, naturally enough, interwoven with the history of the Gibson family.
-About the time of the Civil War, Charles Gibson, Jr., built the first steam flour mill west of the Alleghenies on Grubbs Road.
+About the time of the Civil War, Charles Gibson Jr., built the first steam flour mill west of the Alleghenies on Grubbs Road.
 His granddaughter, Nancy Gibson James, recalls hearing her uncle tell of the farmers riding to the mill with sacks of grain across the saddles.
-The Gibson family homestead was built by her grandfather, Charles Gibson, Jr., in 1839.
+The Gibson family homestead was built by her grandfather, Charles Gibson Jr., in 1839.
 Just below the former site of the home, near the railroad crossing, still remains the foundation of Charles Gibson's general store.
 This building, destroyed by fire in 1908, besides housing the store was also the first post office in Gibsonia.
 For about ten years before it burned it was in use as a mission of the Christian & Missionary Alliance Church.

 The village was linked to Pittsburgh and Butler by the Pittsburgh and Butler Street Railway in 1907.
-The line closed in 1931, services being replaced by buses along Route 8.
+The line closed in 1931, its services being replaced by buses along Route 8.

 It is the home of the Western Pennsylvania Model Railroad Museum.

 Education

 The area around Gibsonia is mainly located in the Pine-Richland School District, as well as the Hampton Township School District, North Allegheny School District, Deer Lakes School District, and a small portion of the Mars Area School District.
 According to Greatschools.com, Pine-Richland School District ranks 10/10, Hampton Township School District ranks 10/10, Deer Lakes School District ranks 7/10, and Mars Area School District ranks 9/10 based on academic performance on state tests.

 The Aquinas Academy of Pittsburgh is located south of Gibsonia in Hampton Township.
-It is a private school serving pre-K through Grade 12.
+It is a private Catholic school serving Pre-K through Grade 12.

 Gibsonia is also the site of Chatham University's Eden Hall campus, which is used for various environmental studies, and as a community college for Gibsonia.